 Long Distance Hikes

-There's no hard-n-fast definition of long distance hiking, so here's mine:
+There's no hard-n-fast definition of long distance hiking, so here's my personal one:

 The National Park Service definition of a National Scenic Trail is: 100 miles or longer, continuous, primarily non-motorized routes of outstanding recreation opportunity.